Prerequisite/Corequisite Key

 1 to 3 credit hours

 Study of a particular topic of interest in any period or area of Hispanic literatures and/or civilizations.
-Offered at the discretion of the department based on student interest and/or need.
+The central topic as well as the title of the course remains open every semester.
+This course is offered at the discretion of the program based on student interest and/or Program need.
 This course is taught in Spanish or English.

 SPAN 395